mralko99/Meatballs/README.md

 X_RAPIDAPI_HOST
 X_RAPIDAPI_KEY
 ```
-To interact with the application, it's necessary a socket chat.
+To interact with the application, a socket chat is needed.

 ## Running the tests